-Customer care will remain a priority.
-In 2002, we plan to build four additional customer contact centers with goals of increasing efficiency and improving customer service.
+Customer care will remain a priority at Charter Communications, Inc. In 2002, we plan to build four additional customer contact centers with goals of increasing efficiency and improving customer service.
 These new customer contact centers will serve our customer base with state-of-the-art technology to further improve customer satisfaction.